 in both algorithmically increasing context length and expansive datasets to measure progress.

-Code Generation - In recent years, researchers have made remarkable advances in generative language modeling tasks,
+In recent years, researchers have made remarkable advances in generative language modeling tasks,

 with present generative AI systems capable of writing syntactically and functionally correct code.